-For an open system Thorn and Welford, (1994) argued that a dynamic system must fulfill the energy conservation law:
+For an open system Thorn and Welford (1994) argued that a dynamic system must fulfill the energy conservation law:

 -dEadt+∇.F=εd (17)

-where εd equals the rate of energy dissipation, and Ea equals the total energy available to the system. ∇.F is energy exchange with the environment.
+where εd equals the rate of energy dissipation, and Ea represents the total energy available to the system and there are no additional sources or sinks of energy. ∇.F is energy exchange with the environment.
 When a system is in a state of dynamic equilibrium, the rate of energy dissipation should be a minimum subject to the constraints on the system, and the rate of change of energy tends to zero, ie dEadt=0.
 When this is the case, the divergence of the flux, ∇.F, is equivalent to the energy dissipation, εd.
 For the one dimensional approach used in this study, the divergence of energy flux ∇.F over a cycle is equivalent to the gradient of the net energy flux, dFhN/dx.
 As a result, energy dissipation rate εd can be explored in terms of the gradient adaptation of FhN to the variable river discharges.
-Compared with no runoff and dry season case (Figure 13a), the dissipation of net energy flux from river and tide is relatively uniform for the entire estuary in both the wet season and peak flow cases (Figure 13b).
-The linear response of FhN in hydro-morphology indicates that the system must be in a near-equilibrium state (Gu, 1987), because near the state of equilibrium acceleration is negligible, then the response tends to be linear, and the system satisfies a minimum rate of energy dissipation globally under constraints.
-In this situation the main constraint is the imposed river discharge.
+The dissipation of net energy flux from river and tide is relatively uniform for the entire estuary in both the wet season and peak flow cases (Figure 13b).
+In contrast, this is not the case for the no runoff and dry season cases (Figure 13a).
+The linear response of FhN in hydro-morphology indicates that the system must be in a near-equilibrium state (Gu, 1987).

-For the no runoff and dry season cases, the flood tidal energy is larger than the ebb tidal energy which results in some tidal energy dissipation over a tidal cycle.
+For the no runoff and dry season cases, the flood tidal energy is larger than the ebb tidal energy, which results in some tidal energy dissipation over a tidal cycle.
 Thus the response of the net energy flux FhN over the tidal reach shows an exponential decrease (Figure 13a).
-However as the river discharge increases, the hydraulic slope of the tide is overwhelmed by the hydraulic slope of the river and the ebb tidal energy is balanced by the flood tidal energy at wet season and peak case, making tidal propagation almost frictionless over a tidal cycle.
+However as the river discharge increases, the hydraulic slope of the tide is overwhelmed by the hydraulic slope of the river and the ebb tidal energy is balanced by the flood tidal energy at wet season and peak case, making tidal propagation appear to be effectively frictionless over a tidal cycle.
 As a result, the very energetic river flow extends the uniform energy dissipation further seaward to the mouth, and the propagation of the tide seemingly does no work, with the total energy dissipation of the system being attributed to the river.

 The global energy dissipation rate per unit reach of combined river-tide system for the wet season case is εd=3.4×108J/m, which is obviously smaller than peak case of εd=6.5×108J/m.
-During spate conditions, the peak flow will overtop the natural levees and spill over at some locations (but this is not included in the model).
-Such over flow will do much more work than flow in channels (Kleidon et al., 2013).
-Thus the Yangtze estuary bathymetry is well adapted for discharges typical of the wet season so that energy dissipation is minimal in this high energy condition with the consequence that there is some tidal energy dissipation under conditions more typical of the dry season during winter.
+During peak flow conditions, the flow will overtop the natural levees and spill over at some locations (but this is not included in the model).
+Such over flow will do much more work than flow in channels (Kleidon et al., 2013), and so can be expected to do even more work than predicted here.
+Thus the Yangtze estuary bathymetry is well adapted for discharges typical of the wet season so that energy dissipation is minimal in this high energy condition with the consequence that there is some tidal energy dissipation under conditions more typical of the dry season, during the winter.
 Overall the system appears to keep energy dissipation as small as possible subject to the imposed constraints, so ensuring maximum energy efficiency over the year as a whole and perhaps reflecting the relatively mature state of the Yangtze estuary.